RichardValerosoUniverse/The-Valeroso-City/README.md

 ## License: The SuperHighness Way World Without End Version for DAVAO CITY

-All-Male Psychiatrists License, Mental Health Authority and Mental Hospital Authority License for MENTAL HOSPITAL OF DAVAO CITY which is located within The Valeroso City!
+All-Male Psychiatrists License, Mental Health Authority and Mental Hospital Authority License for THE MENTAL HOSPITAL DE DAVAO CITY which is located within The Valeroso City!

 Effective March 16, 2026 and Beyond
    * The Philippines' Ruler 👑 🇵🇭 😄 🎗️ 🕛
    * Psychiater Pulcherrimus, Fortissimus, Sapientissimus, Iustissimus, Temperantissimus, Gravissimus, Verissimus, Dignissimus, Perfectissimus Summō Honōre
-   * Psychiater of MENTAL HOSPITAL OF DAVAO CITY
+   * Psychiater of THE MENTAL HOSPITAL DE DAVAO CITY

 It is always The Valeroso City.
 Davao City is under The Valeroso City!